zaidxahmed-cyber/SOC-Investigation-Lab/docs/project-overview.md

 - A full cloud telemetry pipeline: agents, Azure Arc onboarding, data collection rules, a Log Analytics workspace, and Microsoft Sentinel.
 - Four working detections spanning endpoint execution, defense evasion, persistence/privilege escalation, and identity credential theft, each mapped to MITRE ATT&CK and fully documented.
 - A real, end-to-end identity attack (Kerberoasting) executed from the attacker machine and caught by a custom detection.
+- A full incident-investigation report for each detection, documenting timeline, evidence, assessment, and recommended response — demonstrating triage and analytical reasoning, not just rule authoring.
-- A documented, repeatable methodology and an organized repository (per-detection writeups, coverage matrix, screenshots, and this architecture reference).
+- A documented, repeatable methodology and an organized repository (per-detection writeups, incident reports, coverage matrix, screenshots, and this architecture reference).

 ## 9. What Comes Next (Roadmap)

-- **Detection 04 — Brute Force** (T1110): detect repeated failed logons (Security Event 4625).
-- **Detection 06**: an additional technique such as scheduled-task persistence (T1053.005) or a further domain attack.
-- **Incident reports**: two to three full investigation writeups that take an incident, build a timeline, and document triage from alert to conclusion.
-These show investigative thinking, not just rule-writing.
+The detection set (five detections) and the incident-investigation reports (one per detection) are complete.
+Remaining work:

 - **AI investigation layer**: feed raw logs to a language model, have it draft an investigation summary and response plan, then verify and critique its output — framed as an AI-versus-analyst comparison.
-- **Final polish**: a network diagram, a cleaned-up README, and repository presentation.
+- **Final polish**: a network diagram and repository presentation.

 ## 10. Design Principles